Non-coding DNA: Scaffold attachment regions

 Both prokaryotic and eukarotic genomes are organized into large loops of protein-bound DNA.
 In eukaryotes, the bases of the loops are called scaffold attachment regions (SARs) and they consist of stretches of DNA that bind an RNA/protein complex to stabilize the loop.
-There are about 100,000 loops in the human genome and each one consists of about 100 bp of DNA.
-The total amount of DNA devoted to SARs accounts for about 0.3% of the human genome.
+There are about 100,000 loops in the human genome and each SAR consists of about 100 bp of DNA, so the total amount of DNA devoted to SARs accounts for about 0.3% of the human genome.

 Pseudogenes

-Pseudogenes are mostly former genes that have become non-functional due to mutation but the term also refers to inactive DNA sequences that are derived from RNAs produced by functional genes (processed pseudogenes).
+Pseudogenes are mostly former genes that have become non-functional due to mutation, but the term also refers to inactive DNA sequences that are derived from RNAs produced by functional genes (processed pseudogenes).
 Pseudogenes are only a small fraction of noncoding DNA in prokaryotic genomes because they are eliminated by negative selection.
-In some eukaryotes, however, pseudogenes can accumulate because selection isn't powerful enough to eliminate them (see Nearly neutral theory of molecular evolution).
+In some eukaryotes, however, pseudogenes can accumulate because selection is not powerful enough to eliminate them (see Nearly neutral theory of molecular evolution).

 The human genome contains about 15,000 pseudogenes derived from protein-coding genes and an unknown number derived from noncoding genes.
 They may cover a substantial fraction of the genome (~5%) since many of them contain former intron sequences.

 Pseudogenes are junk DNA by definition and they evolve at the neutral rate as expected for junk DNA.
 Some former pseudogenes have secondarily acquired a function and this leads some scientists to speculate that most pseudogenes are not junk because they have a yet-to-be-discovered function.